AsgerSuhr/OctoPrint-TapoSmartplug/README.md

 - **IP**
   - IP or hostname of plug to control.
 For strip devices use the format `<ip>/<0 based socket index>`, ie 192.168.0.2/0 would control the first socket in the strip.
 - **Label**
   - Label to use for title attribute on hover over button in navbar.
+IMPORTANT! has to be the same as the name of the smartplug you are connecting to
 - **Icon Class**
   - Class name from [fontawesome](https://fontawesome.com/v3.2.1/icons/) to use for icon on button.
 - **Username**
-  - Username to use to connect to the smart plug.
+  - email that you use to connect to the smart plug.
 - **Password**
-  - Password to use to connect to the smart plug.
+  - Password you use to connect to the smart plug.
 - **Warning Prompt**
   - Always warn when checked.
 - **Warn While Printing**